Request a callback from the Rap Interiors team

 As Ignition Creative’s name suggests, creativity is a central part of the company’s offering.
 The London-based agency crafts advertising campaigns for the international entertainment industry, so its office layout is geared for creative tasks like video production.

-In addition to the suites, Ignition brought in a number of aesthetic elements to reflect the company’s identity.
-These include a Michael Caine wall mural, a branded reception desk and framed posters of projects the company has worked on.
+In addition to the suites, Ignition updated its aesthetic to reflect the company’s identity.
+The features include a Michael Caine wall mural, branded reception desk, and framed posters of company projects.

 See more of Ignition Creative’s office here